Did the Robber Barons Give Away Their Fortunes to Charity?

 Carnegie and the Gospel of Wealth.
 Carnegie wasn’t the only captain of industry turned philanthropist to introduce America to the pros and cons of the free-market, but it is his story that is at the heart of the “Robber Baron” discussion.
 Carnegie “wrote the book” on philanthropy in America, that book is an influential 1889 article called The Gospel of Wealth.

-It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest. – Adam Smith referring to moral sentiment as self-interest (Twain would argue that the Baron’s gifting of their fortunes was an act of vanity, Smith would argue that most of human behavior is an act of vanity.
+It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest. – Adam Smith referring to the moral sentiment as self-interest that drives markets and charity/philanthropy as if by an “invisible hand” (Twain would argue that the Baron’s gifting of their fortunes was an act of vanity, Smith would argue that most of human behavior is an act of vanity.
 Intentions matter, but one can argue that the results speak for themselves.)

 TIP: Many captains of industry gave away their fortunes.
 Cornelius Vanderbilt, whose great-great-grandfather came to America as an indentured servant in 1650, was a philanthropist.
 Others were Jay Gould, the infamously ruthless (so the stories say) Baron, Leland Stanford, whose name should be familiar if you go to Stanford University, Henry Ford, and Thomas Edison.
 Today great philanthropists include figures like Bill Gates.